Vous êtes un professionnel et vous avez besoin d'une formation ?

 fa, fb, fc : float

-Objective function values in bracket.
+Objective function values at the bracket points.

 funcalls : int